Redislabs-Solution-Architects/hands-on-labs-redis-aws-sagemaker/Lab 5 - Run Fraud Detection in Real-time/README.md

 ERROR: Could not find a version that satisfies the requirement jmespath==1.0.0 (from versions: 0.0.1, 0.0.2, 0.0.3, 0.1.0, 0.2.0, 0.2.1, 0.3.0, 0.3.1, 0.4.0, 0.4.1, 0.5.0, 0.6.0, 0.6.1, 0.6.2, 0.7.0, 0.7.1, 0.8.0, 0.9.0, 0.9.1, 0.9.2, 0.9.3, 0.9.4, 0.9.5, 0.10.0)
 ERROR: No matching distribution found for jmespath==1.0.0
 ```
-To resolve above problem, edit `requirements.txt` appropriately.
+To resolve above problem, edit `requirements-centos7.txt` appropriately.
 Example: here you can see that the `jmespath` library version dependency is removed by commenting it out on the first line and added a new line without version number.
 ```
 #jmespath==1.0.0
 jmespath
 ```
-Re-run `pip install -r requirements.txt` until you resolve all of such dependency errors.
+Re-run `pip install -r requirements-centos7.txt` until you resolve all of such dependency errors.

-On Centos, you may need to adopt the following `requirements.txt` file with
+On Centos, you may need to adopt the following `requirements-centos7.txt` file with

 4. Next, we are going to simulate 1000's of transactions as if they are happening in real-time.
 These transactions will then be fed in to kinesis data stream so that fraud detection by the lambda function gets kicked in, in real-time.